Frequent Gulf Shores Visitor

 Other Money-Saving Tips

-Not that you asked for it, but you did read this far.
-And if you’ve read my blog long enough you know I’m all about saving money and seeking out the best deals!
+If you’ve read my blog long enough you know I’m all about saving money and seeking out the best deals.
 With a family of six, money-saving options are one of the reasons we are able to travel!

 - Want to eat out?
 Check Groupon first!
 I’ve found many restaurant deals here for Gulf Shores and Orange Beach that I’ve used while vacationing.
 Also, consider dining over the lunch hour versus dinner since lunch menus and specials usually often bigger discounts.